trec-lateral-reading/trec-lateral-reading.github.io/content/_index.md

 Similar to Task 1, runs may be either automatic or manual.
 Submissions should follow the standard TREC run format below.
 - It should be a space-separated file.
-- It should be encoded in UTF-8.
+- It should be encoded in ASCII.
 - Each line consists of the following space-separated fields in this order: `question_id`, `Q0`, `doc_id`, `rank`, `score`, `run_tag`.
     - `question_id`: Unique question id from the question file (above).
     - `Q0`: Unused column, whose value should always be Q0.